DomResc/docker-backup-tools/README.md

 - Use the `--prioritize-last` option to ensure these containers are backed up last
 - This minimizes downtime for critical infrastructure services

+**Problem: Backup is running slowly**

+- Increase the number of parallel jobs with `--jobs` option
+- Use a lower compression level (1-3) for faster backups
+- Store backups on SSD rather than HDD
+- Consider backing up fewer volumes at once

 ## Contributing